AnanthGroup/SC-IVR-Code-Package/README.md

-# SC-IVR-Code-Package
+# SC-Corr-Code-Package
-The SC-IVR Code Package is a FORTRAN-based program that contains various ways of computing the real-time correlation function under the semiclassical initial value representation.
+The SC-Corr Code Package is a FORTRAN-based program that contains various ways of computing the real-time correlation function under the semiclassical initial value representation.

 Documentation now available.